 We had such an amazing day with our Chiang Mai elephant experience.
 We have always loved elephants and were happy to share our love with the kids, who loved every minute of it.
 It was a privilege to spend so much time up close to these majestic animals.

-Visiting an elephant nature park in Chiang Mai is a must do for any family in Thailand.
+Visiting an ethical elephant nature park in Chiang Mai is a must do for any family in Thailand.
 Please do your research to ensure your park treats the elephants well as these beautiful animals deserve kindness and respect.

-More Tips on Traveling to Thailand with Kids
+More Thailand with Kids

+Found this post helpful?
 Pin It For Later!